 I still have some hot spots of pain or “electrical shocks” that happen in my scapula/shoulder area.
 I still have the nerve damage which may or may not heal over time.
 I am very grateful however – I can hug my kids again and use my arm and I am eternally grateful to Dr. Cole and his whole Trauma team for believing in me and in their own skills as well.

 I realize I may never get back to 100% like I was before the wreck.
 However, I am working hard to get as close as I can.

 If you want to know more about this just email me HERE

 Below is a compiled very short list of some basic information.
-Hopefully this helps you if looking for information about Shoulder Injuries, Scapular Fractures, or Acromion Fractures.
+Hopefully this helps you if looking for information about the Anatomy of Shoulder Injuries, Scapular Fractures, or Acromion Fractures.

 The shoulder is an elegant and complex piece of machinery.
 Its design allows us to reach and use our hands in many different positions.
 However, while the shoulder joint has great range of motion, it is not very stable.
 This makes the shoulder vulnerable to problems if any of its parts aren’t in good working order.

 Tendons attach muscles to bones.
 Muscles move the bones by pulling on the tendons.
 The upper part of the scapula that makes up the roof of the shoulder is called the acromion.
 The is also known as the acromion process; this is part of our shoulder blade, or scapula that you can feel sticking up if you rub where the back of your shoulder meets your arm.
 The acromion process is attached to the scapular spine, and it works with the coracoid process of the scapula to form a solid and stable shoulder joint.
 The acromion process serves as the point of attachment for the deltoid muscle, which is the major muscle that allows us to lift or abduct our arms.
 It works with the trapezius to help us shrug.